Abdul-AA/Drug-Sentiment-Analysis/README.md

 # Birth Control Drug Reviews Analysis

-Birth control drugs are among the most reviewed on Drugs.com, likely due to the high likelihood of uncomfortable side effects associated with them.
-My motivation for this project is to analyze reviews for popular birth control drugs on Drugs.com to provide insights into user experiences with these options.
+Birth control drugs are among the most frequently reviewed on Drugs.com, likely due to their widespread use.
+According to a survey conducted by the Centers for Disease Control and Prevention (CDC) between 2017 and 2019, around 65% of women aged 15-49 use birth control, with 14% of them opting for the pill.
+My motivation for this project is to analyze reviews of popular birth control drugs on Drugs.com to gain insights into user experiences with these options.
+The goal is to explore the sentiments and topics discussed in these reviews.
+For this analysis, I’m using a pre-scraped dataset from UCI ML that contains 15,349 birth control drug reviews and user ratings ranging from 1 to 10, collected between 2008 and 2017 ([Drug Review Dataset](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com))

-## Project Overview

-The goal is to explore the sentiments and topics discussed in birth control drug reviews.
-Initially, the plan was to scrape data directly from Drugs.com.
-However, a pre-scraped dataset containining 15,349 birth control drug reviews was found on UCI ML ([Drug Review Dataset](https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com)) spanning 2008-2017, which was sufficient for exploratory analysis and proof of concept.
-The dataset also contains user ratings ranging from 1 to 10 and was collected between 2008 and 2017.

 To achieve the overarching goal, several techniques were employed: